deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-Packets of interfaces in the same group can be aggregated together, Only effective when capture_mode is 0.
+Packets of interfaces in the same group can be aggregated together, Only effective when `inputs.cbpf.common.capture_mode` is 0.

 Example:
 ```yaml